Certification

 Note: The vision, philosophy and policies of each cemetery are unique.
-Being listed here is not an endorsement by the Green Pet-Burial Society.
-If a cemetery does not reflect your sensibilities, try another; it is best to shop around.
+Being listed below is not an endorsement by the Green Pet-Burial Society.

 Providers: Contact us if your facility is not listed below.
-To be certified for providing green burials, contact the Green Burial Council directly.*

 Natural Pet-Burial Grounds